About the Center

 About Langston Hughes Community Library

-The Langston Hughes Library and Cultural Center was founded in 1969 through community activism by the Library Action Committee (LAC) of East Elmhurst and Corona.
+The Langston Hughes Community Library and Cultural Center was founded in 1969 through community activism by the Library Action Committee of Corona-East Elmhurst (LAC).

 The LAC was an ad-hoc committee of the local Community Corporation, one of New York City’s anti-poverty programs.
 They had the responsibility of identifying needed services in response to initiatives derived from the Civil Rights and Black Power Movements.